raygun101/MarkupKit/README.md

 Images are typically loaded using the `imageNamed:inBundle:compatibleWithTraitCollection:` method of the `UIImage` class.
 The attribute value is passed as the first argument to this method.

 If the document's owner (usually the view controller) implements a method named `bundleForImages`, the second argument will contain the value returned by this method.
-MarkupKit adds a default implementation of `bundleForImages` to `UIResponder` that returns the bundle from which the class was loaded.
+MarkupKit adds a default implementation of `bundleForImages` to `UIResponder` that returns the bundle from which the view was loaded.
 Subclasses can override this method to provide custom image loading behavior.
 If the owner does not implement `bundleForImages`, the main bundle will be used.

 Finally, if the owner conforms to the `UITraitEnvironment` protocol, the third argument will contain the value returned by the `traitCollection` method.
 Otherwise, it will be `nil`.